NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 }
 ```

-The workflow has one input channel named `ch_sra_ids`, which is a list of SRA
+The workflow has one input channel named `ch_input`, which reads input from the
-IDs (*i.e.* a list of strings).
-We then define the processes to be executed by
+`samplesheet.csv` file.
+We then define the processes to be executed by this
-this workflow, nine in total.
-The first process (`GET_SRA_BY_ACCESSION`) takes
+workflow, nine in total.
+The first process (`GET_SRA_BY_ACCESSION`) takes the
-the `ch_sra_ids` channel as input, while the rest of the processes takes the
+`ch_input` channel as input, while the rest of the processes takes the output of
-output of previous processes as input.
-Before we go into more detail regarding
+previous processes as input.
+Before we go into more detail regarding the
-the ins-and-outs of this workflow, let's start with some specifics of how
+ins-and-outs of this workflow, let's start with some specifics of how workflows
-workflows are executed and what you can get from them.
+are executed and what you can get from them.

 # Reports and visualisations